A shopper who watches a video about a product is more likely to buy it.

 We’ve also found that these book trailers are perfect as audition tapes for national broadcast and print media, and to generate author publicity and support the author’s direct-to-reader marketing efforts to drive sales and engage customers.

 Growing book trailer industry

-Video production companies targeting authors are emerging to produce book trailers.
+Some chicago video production companies targeting authors are emerging to produce book trailers.
 For example, Andrew Kaplan, Business Development Manager of the internet video company TurnHere, says they’ve produced about 500 book videos and is releasing three or four new ones every week.

 A quick search online turned up other players, including Living Jacket, Circle of Seven Productions, and Expanded Books.
 I don’t have any personal experience with these companies, so please do your own due diligence if you consider using their services.

 If you’re a writer under contract, be clear about who’s paying for producing the video.
 If you don’t yet have a book publisher, consider doing something within your budget, either on your own or with professional help.
 The cost for such an effort can range from a few hundred to $5,000.

 How can you make the best use of this new resource?

 Watch as many book videos as you can and become familiar with the rapidly changing state of the art.
 To get started, check out BookScreening, a hub for book trailers submitted by publishers and authors featuring great examples of this new medium.
 Another big player in this arena is the book trailer channel at Barnes & Noble Studio.
 Search YouTube for book trailers, and you’ll find more than 50,000.
 And there’s Vimeo, with a roster of more than 200 book videos.
 Also take a look at The Book Trailer Blog, with interesting background and commentary about making and re -purposing book videos.